-- Small metal retainers are typically attached on 3 of 7 mounting posts for positive retention of plastic debris screen.
-Use a hook-end tool next to post and pull outward to separate small metal retainers.
-Then unsnap fan from remaining mounting posts. - 2.
-Remove screws and fan.
+- On engines with a flat plastic screen, small metal retainers are typically attached on 3 of 7 mounting posts for positive retention of plastic debris screen.
+Use a hook-end tool next to post and pull outward to separate each of small metal retainers.
+Then unsnap screen from mounting posts. - Remove screws or studs and washers.
+Remove plastic fan from flywheel.